ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-2.0-phases.md

+---
 title: Ethereum 2.0 Phases - EthHub

-description: A guide to the phases and implementation plans of Ethereum 2.0, aka Serenity.
+description: A guide to the phases and implementation plans of Ethereum 2.0.
+---

 # Ethereum 2.0 Phases